Jiang Xinyu

-Playing for China Billie Jean King Cup team, she has a win-loss record of 6–1.
+Playing for China Billie Jean King Cup team, she has a win-loss record of 7–1.

 Career

-2017-2018: First WTA Tour titles, WTA Premier 5 debut
+2017-2018: First WTA Tour titles, Premier 5 debut

 She has won her biggest title in 2017 at the Jiangxi International Open in Nanchang, partnering Tang Qianhui, and then successfully defended it the following year.

 She made her WTA Premier 5 debut at the 2018 Wuhan Open with Wang Qiang.

-2023: Third doubles title, WTA singles debut
+2023: Third doubles title, tour singles debut

 After a break from competing on the professional tour, she made her comeback in January 2023 on the ITF Circuit.
 In April, she participated with the Chinese team in Billie Jean King Cup competition.

 In September, Jiang won her third career title at the 2023 Guangzhou Open with Guo Hanyu.
 Also with Guo, she reached the final of the Ningbo Open.
-She received wildcards in doubles for the WTA 1000 China Open, and for the WTA 500 Zhengzhou Open with Guo where they lost to top seeds and eventual champions Gabriela Dabrowski and Erin Routliffe in the semifinals.
+She received wildcards in doubles for the WTA 1000 China Open, and for the WTA 500 Zhengzhou Open with Guo where they lost to top seeds and eventual champions, Gabriela Dabrowski and Erin Routliffe, in the semifinals.

-In late October, she received a wildcard for her WTA Tour main draw debut at the Jiangxi Open but lost to Sara Sorribes Tormo.
+In late October, she received a wildcard for her WTA Tour main-draw debut at the Jiangxi Open but lost to Sara Sorribes Tormo.
 At the same tournament, she reached the semifinals in doubles with Guo.

-2024: Three more finals, Grand Slam third round, top 50
+2024–2025: Back-to-back titles, WTA 1000 final, top 25

-Following a sixth final at the Thailand Open with Guo Hanyu and her first third-round showing in a Major at the Australian Open, she reached the top 50, on 5 February 2024.
+Following a sixth final at the 2024 Thailand Open with Guo Hanyu and her first third-round showing in a major at the Australian Open, she reached the top 50, on 5 February 2024.

-2025: Back-to-back titles, first WTA 1000 final, top 25

-Partnering Wu Fang-hsien, Jiang won the doubles title at the Auckland Open, defeating Aleksandra Krunić and Sabrina Santamaria in the final.
+Partnering Wu Fang-hsien, Jiang won the doubles title at the 2025 Auckland Open, defeating Aleksandra Krunić and Sabrina Santamaria in the final.
 The following week, the pair won the Hobart International doubles title, overcoming Monica Niculescu and Fanny Stollár in the final.

-In February, Jiang and Wu reached the final at the WTA 1000 Qatar Open, losing to Sara Errani and Jasmine Paolini in straight sets.
-At the WTA 1000 2025 Miami Open the pair reached the semifinals again defeating Asia Muhammad and Demi Schuurs, Ashlyn Krueger and Jessica Pegula by retirement and the Chinese pair of Zheng Saisai and Wang Xinyu.
+In February, Jiang and Wu reached the final at the WTA 1000 Qatar Ladies Open, losing to Sara Errani and Jasmine Paolini in straight sets.
+At the WTA 1000 Miami Open, the pair reached the semifinals again defeating Asia Muhammad and Demi Schuurs, Ashlyn Krueger and Jessica Pegula by retirement, and the Chinese pair of Zheng Saisai and Wang Xinyu.

-She won her sixth WTA Tour title at the 2025 Hong Kong Tennis Open with Yafan Wang and finished the season ranked in the top 25 in the WTA doubles rankings.
+She won her sixth career title at Hong Kong with Wang Yafan and finished the season in the top 25 in the WTA doubles rankings.